-It's worth learning the Ring Ouzel's hard 'tuk-tuk-tuk' call, like a mashup of the calls of European Stonechat and Eurasian Blackbird.
-They fly more strongly than a Eurasian Blackbird and have a longer tail, meaning they can be spotted with a trained eye even in flight.
+It's worth learning the Ring Ouzel's hard 'tuk-tuk-tuk' call, like a mashup of the calls of Stonechat and Blackbird.
+They fly more strongly than a Blackbird and have a longer tail, meaning they can be spotted with a trained eye even in flight.

 There's a fair chance of seeing these silver-winged delights for another week or two, then it will be a matter of waiting till April for birds resting up on their way back north.